danielspaniel/ember-data-change-tracker/README.md

 ```

 #### changed() method added to models
-  -  Shows you any changes in the info object
+  -  Shows you any changes in an object attribute type
-    - whether modified or replacing type attribute
+    - whether modified or replacing the value
   - Shows when you replace a belongsTo association
+  - Merges ember-data changeAttribute information into one unified change object

 Example: ( modify attribute )
 ```javascript